ceesem/refid2bib/README.md

     A doi needs to either start with `https://doi.org/` or have a leading `doi: ` (with or without the space).
 The id is taken to be everything after the slash of the URL or the space/colon.
 For example,`doi: 10.1126/science.1260088` or `https://doi.org/10.1126/science.1260088`.

 _Biorxiv:_
     Biorxiv entries are detected if they start with a `biorxiv: ` (with or without the space) or have a DOI that corresponds to Biorxiv (i.e. a CSHL 10.1101 prefix and a purely numeric suffix).
-This mode adds eprint and eprinttype entries to the bibtex output, similar to ArXiv entries.
+This mode adds eprint and eprinttype entries to the bibtex output, similar to Arxiv entries.
 For example, `biorxiv:376830` or `https://doi.org/10.1101/376830`.
+These are returned as `@online` types, not articles.

 _ArXiv:_
     Arxiv entries are detected if they start with `arxiv:` (no space) or from the URL directly `https://arxiv.org/abs/`.
 For example, `arXiv:1801.04381` or `https://arxiv.org/abs/1801.04381`.
+These are returned as `@online` types, not articles.

 _Pubmed:_
     Either pubmed ids or PMC ids will work, either from `pmid: ` (with or without space) or `PMC` (no space) respectively.
 For example, `PMID: 25056931` or `PMC3711719`.